nielsdekoeijer/page/content/index.md

 ---
-title: "About"
+title: "Home"
-author: "Author Name"
+author: "Niels"
 date: "2024-06-11"
 ---

-# About Page
+# Niels

-This is the about page of the static site.
+This is my personal website where I describe projects, work and how to reach me.